cassiozen/State-Machine/README.md

 ==========================

 ### About
-This module allows you to create simple and hierarchical StateMachines.
+This module allows you to create both single-level and hierarchical finite state machines.
 State Machines are composed of states, and each state has (optional) callbacks for entering and exiting state.
-It's also possible to restrict the transition from states using the from property.
+It's also possible to restrict the transition from states using the *from* property.

-Learn more about state machines and its applications on http://ai-depot.com/FiniteStateMachines/FSM.html

 ### Usage
 Available states can be set with addState and initial state can be set using initialState setter.